coleifer/peewee/docs/peewee/asyncio.rst

     from playhouse.pwasyncio import AsyncMySQLDatabase
     from playhouse.pwasyncio import AsyncSqliteDatabase

-The :py:meth:`~AsyncDatabaseMixin.run` method is the primary entry point for async execution.
+The :meth:`~AsyncDatabaseMixin.run` method is the primary entry point for async execution.
 It accepts a synchronous callable and arbitrary arguments.
 When the underlying database driver would block, control is yielded back to the asyncio event-loop.